 If you would like to access a publication dated pre-2010, you can do this by viewing old versions of our reports on the UK web archive [opens in new window].
 You can also contact us direct and we will be happy to provide you with an electronic copy.

-This report sets out our findings from our examination of developing a new model for delivering adult social care services based on patch-based teams, a step Torfaen County Borough Council is taking to meet its Wellbeing Objectives.
-It also sets out the Council’s initial response to our findings
+This report sets out our findings from our examination of developing a wellbeing offer for all children and young people, a step Torfaen County Borough Council is taking to meet its Well-being Objectives.

 The Health Board is generally producing good quality coded data, which is being used to support service improvement.

 This report sets out the findings from the Auditor General’s 2019 structured assessment work at Cardiff and Vale University Health Board.

 This review commenced in September 2018 and asked the following question: Are the Health Board’s operational quality and safety arrangements and structures effective?

 Torfaen County Borough Council – Follow-up Review of Corporate Arrangements for the Safeguarding of Children